badblues/pet-shop-cpp/README.md

-CREATE TABLE IF NOT EXISTS Competitions ( id serial PRIMARY KEY, animal_id int REFERENCES Animals(id) NOT NULL, name varchar(255) NOT NULL, location varchar(255) NOT NULL, date date NOT NULL
+CREATE TABLE IF NOT EXISTS Competitions ( id serial PRIMARY KEY, name varchar(255) NOT NULL, location varchar(255) NOT NULL, date date NOT NULL
 );

-CREATE TABLE IF NOT EXISTS AnimalCompetitions ( animal_id int REFERENCES Animals(id) NOT NULL, competition_id int REFERENCES Competitions(id) NOT NULL, award varchar(255) not null,
+CREATE TABLE IF NOT EXISTS Participations ( animal_id int REFERENCES Animals(id) NOT NULL, competition_id int REFERENCES Competitions(id) NOT NULL, award varchar(255) not null,